Joe’s Juicing Tips

 - Store in the fridge.
 Juice will keep for 24-48 hours in the fridge (72 hours is maximum time suggested).
 If you are traveling bring your juice in a cooler.

 - Keep in airtight container.
-Store your juice in an airtight container, preferably glass but BPA-free plastic works too.
+Store your juices in glass airtight containers for best results.

 - Fill container full.
 Fill juice to the top of your preferred container to prevent oxygen from getting in which can deplete the nutrients.